-- Revolving Facility: The Amended Credit Agreement provides \$40.0 million in aggregate commitments for secured revolving loans ("Amended Revolving Facility") and there were no outstanding borrowing as of December 31, 2022. - Term Loan: A term loan of \$85.0 million (the "Amended Term Loan") was borrowed on the closing date of the Amended Credit Agreement.
-The additional proceeds received from the Amended Term Loan were used to replenish cash used to fund the acquisition of Segmint, which closed on April 25, 2022. - Accordion Feature: The Amended Credit Agreement also permits us, subject to certain conditions, to request additional revolving loan commitments in an aggregate principal amount of up to \$50.0 million and there were no outstanding borrowing as of December 31, 2022.
+- Revolving Facility: The Amended Credit Agreement provides \$60.0 million in aggregate commitments for secured revolving loans ("Revolving Facility"), of which there were no outstanding borrowings as of December 31, 2023. - Term Loan: A term loan of \$85.0 million (the "Term Loan") was borrowed on April 29, 2022, the proceeds of which were used to replenish cash used to fund the acquisition of Segmint, which closed on April 25, 2022.
+On December 29, 2023, the Company paid the remaining outstanding principal balance of its term loan of \$82.9 million.
+The Company recorded a loss on extinguishment of debt of \$0.4 million related to the payoff of the term loan which was included in non-operating income (expense) within the consolidated statements of operations. - Accordion Feature: The Amended Credit Agreement also permits the Company, subject to certain conditions, to request additional revolving loan commitments in an aggregate principal amount of up to \$50.0 million, of which there were no outstanding borrowings as of December 31, 2023.

-Amended Revolving Facility loans under the Amended Credit Agreement may be voluntarily prepaid and re-borrowed.
-Principal payments on the Amended Term Loan are due in quarterly installments equal to an initial amount of approximately \$1.1 million, beginning on June 30, 2023 and continuing through March 31, 2024, and increasing to approximately \$2.1 million, beginning on June 30, 2024 through the Amended Credit Agreement maturity date.
-Once repaid or prepaid, the Amended Term Loan may not be re-borrowed.
+Revolving Facility loans under the Amended Credit Agreement may be voluntarily prepaid and re-borrowed.
+Principal payments on the Term Loan are due in quarterly installments equal to an initial amount of approximately \$1.1 million, beginning on June 30, 2023 and continuing through March 31, 2024, and increasing to approximately \$2.1 million beginning on June 30, 2024 through the Amended Credit Agreement maturity date.
+Once repaid or prepaid, the Term Loan may not be re-borrowed.
+Debt issuance costs paid for the execution of the Amended Credit Facility were \$0.9 million, of which \$0.1 million was included in prepaid expenses and other current assets and \$0.2 million was included in other assets on the consolidated balance sheets.
+Debt issuance costs paid for the execution of the First Amendment were \$0.3 million, of which \$0.1 million was included in other assets on the consolidated balance sheets.
+Upon the payoff of the Term Loan on December 29, 2023, debt issuance costs of \$0.4 million were written off and recorded as a loss on extinguishment of debt which was included in non-operating income (expense) within the consolidated statements of operations.

-Borrowings under the Amended Credit Agreement bear interest at a variable rate based upon the Secured Overnight Financing Rate ("SOFR") plus a margin of 3.00% to 3.50% per annum depending on the applicable recurring revenue leverage ratio.
-If the SOFR rate is ever less than 0%, then the SOFR rate shall be deemed to be 0%.
+The First Amendment added additional covenants that begin each fiscal quarter ending on or after April 29, 2025 (the "Financial Covenant Trigger Date").
+Before the Financial Covenant Trigger Date, borrowings under the Amended Credit Agreement bear interest at a variable rate based upon the Secured Overnight Financing Rate (the "SOFR") plus a margin of 3.00% to 3.50% per annum depending on the applicable recurring revenue leverage ratio.
+After the Financial Covenant Trigger Date, borrowings under the Amended Credit Agreement bear interest at a variable rate based upon the SOFR plus a margin of 1.50%, 2.00%, 2.50% or 3.00% per annum, depending on the applicable consolidated total leverage ratio.
+If the SOFR is ever less than 0%, then the SOFR shall be deemed to be 0%.
 The Amended Credit Agreement is subject to certain liquidity and operating covenants and includes customary representations and warranties, affirmative and negative covenants and events of default.
+The Company is required to pay a commitment fee of 0.25% per annum on the undrawn portion available under the Revolving Facility and variable fees on outstanding letters of credit.
+The Company has a standby letter of credit in the amount of \$0.3 million, which serves as security under the lease relating to the Company's office space that expires in 2033.